monicamillad/go-hunt-the-wumpus/README.md

 - Player can move to adjacent rooms or shoot an arrow
 - Player wins by shooting the Wumpus
 - Player loses if they enter the Wumpus' room or fall into a pit
-- Player gets warnings when near hazards or the WumpusKey actions:
+- Player gets warnings when near hazards or the WumpusKey

+# Actions:
 - Move
 - Shoot
 - Check for hazards